-As Chirinko and Singha (2000) illustrate, the relation between the change in debt and the financial deficit when firms face debt capacity constraints is not linear but concave.
-The square of the financial deficit is included in order to capture the concave nature of the pecking order relation and to capture differences in financing choice between large and small deficits.
+As Chirinko and Singha (2000) illustrate, under the pecking order the relation between the change in debt and the financing deficit when firms face debt capacity constraints is concave.
+We include the square of the financing deficit to capture the concave nature of the relation and to more fully identify the nature of the financing hierarchy by considering the differences in financing choice between large and small deficits.

-For firms that follow the pecking order and are unconstrained by concerns over debt capacity, the original Shyam-Sunder and Myers test (equation (1)) should perform very well (a β{PO} coefficient estimate near 1 and a high R square).
-There should also be little change in these results when equation (2) is estimated.
-In contrast, for pecking order firms that are constrained by concerns over debt capacity, the test in equation (1) should perform poorly with an estimate of β{PO} that is far from 1 (see the discussion in Chirinko and Singha (2000)) and a low R square.
-For such firms, however, estimating equation (2) should result in an estimate of the γ coefficient that is negative and significant, a substantial increase in the estimate of the β{PO} coefficient, and an increase in the R square relative to equation (1).
-For firms that follow the pecking order and are constrained by debt capacity, debt is used to fill small financial deficits (those that do not violate the firm's debt capacity constraint) but for larger deficits these firms use equity.
+For firms that follow the pecking order and are unconstrained by concerns over debt capacity, the original Shyam-Sunder and Myers test (equation (1)) should perform very well (a β{PO} coefficient estimate near 1 and a high R-squared).
+Furthermore, there should be little change in results when equation (2) is instead estimated.
+In contrast, for pecking order firms that are constrained by concerns over debt capacity, the test in equation (1) should perform "poorly" with an estimate of β{PO} that is far from 1 (see Chirinko and Singha (2000)) and a low Rsquared.
+For such firms, however, estimating equation (2) should result in an estimate of the γ coefficient that is negative and significant, an increase in the estimate of the β{PO} coefficient, and an increase in the R-squared of the regression relative to equation (1).
+These predictions follow as pecking order firms that are constrained by debt capacity use debt to fill small financing deficits (those that do not violate the firm's debt capacity constraint) but for larger deficits such firms will turn to equity financing.
+Note that the sign the coefficient γ indicates the nature of the financing hierarchy.

-In order to demonstrate the ability of our tests to identify pecking order behavior in the presence of concerns over debt capacity we provide evidence generated using simulated data.
-We closely follow Leary and Roberts (2007) in simulating financing deficits and debt capacities (the simulation procedure is described more completely in the appendix) for firms that follow a pecking order in incremental financing.
-The parameters of the simulations are chosen to match the characteristics of the actual data.
-We simulate data for two sets of firms that follow the pecking order.
-The first set of firms is relatively unconstrained by concerns about debt capacity, while the second set of firms faces more binding debt capacity constraints.
-For both set of firms we simulate 10,000 observations of financing behavior that correspond to the pecking order.
-Specifically, if the size of the financing deficit is less than the remaining debt capacity of a given firm, the deficit is assumed to be filled entirely with debt.
-If the financing deficit exceeds the remaining debt capacity of the firm, then the firm is assumed to issue debt until the point of that firm's debt capacity and is assumed to fill the remainder of the deficit using equity.
+To demonstrate the ability of our tests to identify pecking order behavior in the presence of concerns over debt capacity we provide evidence generated using simulated data.
+We closely follow Leary and Roberts (2007) in simulating the financing behavior of firms.
+We simulate data for two sets of firms.
+The first set of firms is relatively unconstrained by concerns over debt capacity, while the second set of firms faces more binding debt capacity constraints.
+To make the simulations directly comparable to our empirical results we use the actual financing deficits in the data and simulate debt capacities and financing behavior.
+Specifically, for each firm-year observation of the financing deficit we simulate a value for the firm's unused debt capacity.
+To simulate financing behavior we compare the size of the financing deficit to the simulated value of the firm's debt capacity.
+If the size of the financing deficit is less than the remaining debt capacity, the deficit is assumed to be filled entirely with debt.
+If the financing deficit exceeds the remaining debt capacity of the firm, then the firm is assumed to issue debt up to the point where the firm's debt capacity is exhausted and is assumed to fill the remainder of the deficit using equity.
+The parameters of the simulations are chosen to match the characteristics of the actual data for firms in our analysis that we classify as having high and low debt capacity.
+The simulation procedure is described more completely in the appendix.